jason-whitted/redux-101/05-toolkit/README-01-refactor.md

 # Redux Toolkit

 That was a lot to process.
 Redux receives some criticism for a few reasons:
-- Seemingly excessive boilerplate code: constants, reducer, action creators, thunks, selectors.
+- Seemingly excessive boilerplate code: constants, reducers, action creators, thunks, selectors.
 - Confusing configuration: `createStore`, `combineReducers`, `applyMiddleware`, `compose`
 - Multiple libraries: `redux`, `react-redux`, `reselect`, `redux-thunk`
 - Steep learning curve.
 Master all of the above before you get started -- otherwise you may end up creating your own middleware to handle async actions!